19hours/sg-statutes/Acts/Industrial Relations Act.md

 47\.—(1) Subject to the provisions of this Act, an award shall be final and conclusive.

-(2) No award or decision or order of a Court or the President or a referee shall be challenged, appealed against, reviewed, quashed, or called in question in any court and shall not be subject to certiorari, prohibition, mandamus or injunction in any court on any account.
+(2) No award or decision or order of a Court or the President or a referee shall be challenged, appealed against, reviewed, quashed, or called in question in any court and shall not be subject to any Quashing Order, Prohibiting Order, Mandatory Order or injunction in any court on any account.

+[42/2005 wef 01/01/2006]

 ### Award to be available at office of Registrar